likecoin/likerthon/README.md

 * Join [g0v Slack](http://join.g0v.tw/)and select #likecoin channel.
 Remember to say hi and introduce yourself.
 * Fill in the [registration form](https://forms.gle/vSPo2uGV1zkYMyAE9)
 * Mark down Likerthon weekly schedule to calendar

+## How to submit?

+* Set up a project description page on [Matters](https://matters.news/)
+* Hashtag #Likerthon and tag this article [讚客松 Likerthon 2020 - LikeCoin 狂想曲後續] (https://www.matters.news/@likecoin/%E8%AE%9A%E5%AE%A2%E6%9D%BE-likerthon-2020-like-coin-%E7%8B%82%E6%83%B3%E6%9B%B2%E5%BE%8C%E7%BA%8C-bafyreiemfrqhcn6cy3gny6ov6rv2lxiccr7cuh2keeyrx5qtja62p545tm)
+* Get your project page ready before the voting period.
+The community will begins to vote on Matters by giving Like starting on 27/5. .